-We’ve all been through the pain of filling out never-ending forms that eventually made us quit because it was so complicated.
+We’ve all been through the pain of filling out never-ending forms where we eventually gave up because it was so complicated.

-In 2018, sign-up forms are everywhere: from ecommerce to SaaS and media platforms – there is no escaping them.
-Because most internet users are used to filling out forms, even the smallest mistakes in designing your sign-ups forms can have huge consequences on your conversions.
+Because consumers are used to filling out sign-up forms, the smallest mistakes in design or the information you’re asking for can have huge consequences on your conversions.

-In this article, we’ll cover 10 best practices to designing powerful sign-up forms that convert.
-For more tips on conversion optimization, read our complete guide to CRO.
+In this article, we’ll cover the basics, the different types of sign-up forms, and 10 best practices for designing powerful sign-up forms that convert.

-For many websites, sign-up forms can also represent the entry point that makes all further conversions possible: this is particularly true for freemium or subscription-based models.
-Lastly, ecommerce websites also rely heavily on forms because they’re a mandatory step prior to any purchase, which is why we’ll cover those aspects as well.
+For many websites, sign-up forms can also represent the entry point that makes all further conversions possible.
+This is particularly true for freemium or subscription-based models.

 Why do sign-up forms matter so much?